 Newlyweds Ned and Hailey Kurfess are starting this new chapter of their lives in their dream destination of Montana.
 Forget about the tropics - their honeymoon's a road trip from Southern California to Bozeman, where Ned will learn to become a horseshoer.
 They saved all their money to buy their first house, that will hopefully include a fireplace, acreage and lots of room for horses, but can they everything on their wish list?
 Find out if these newlyweds will have a happy ending to their new beginning in Big Sky Country.

-The young Sluis family's giving up Colorado suburbia to live on a ranch and raise animals in Montana's Northern Bitterroot Valley.
-After Josh landed a job in the oil business there, Mariel's ready to be a stay-at-home mom with their son, Holden, and to raise horses and other animals.
-Josh comes from a family of builders, so he wants a fixer upper or to build from scratch, but Mariel wants move-in ready.
-The one thing they do agree on is lots of land, but will they agree on the perfect house?
+The Sluis family's giving up Colorado suburbia to live on a ranch and raise animals in Montana's Northern Bitterroot Valley.
+Josh wants a fixer-upper or to build, but Mariel wants move-in ready.
+The one thing they do agree on is lots of land.

 Bigfork, Montana's always been the vacation getaway for the Murray family, but now they're ready to leave California's concrete jungle to make Montana their permanent home.
 Joe and Lisa and their daughters love horseback riding, hiking and fishing especially in and around Flathead Lake.
 They'll explore log cabins, converted barns and modern rustic houses that are either on the water or at least near it.
 But soon they discover their budget of $300,000 doesn't go as far as they hope in this resort town.
 Find out what if they stretch the budget or settle on a smaller place.